ShreyasRaj4/ComputerSystem/Week 0.md

 - Learnt basics of Front-End and decided on a rough draft of the UI.
 - Learnt basics of Django which is the backend framework and decided on the database to be used

+### Team 21

+-Learnt about flutter and how it works.
+-Started understanding  the dart language
+-Planned the widget design of few buttons and finalised the logo -Understood the working of few basic flutter apps